 How to Use our Online College and University Rankings

 That said, only you can make the decision about which online college or university is best for you.
 Every student is different.
 Our list of the top 20 online colleges and universities for 2016 is offered as a guide, a place to start in your personal journey towards choosing the online degree program that is right for your unique needs and situation.

 How We Calculated Our Online College and University Rankings

 We’ve relied on the following criteria to generate our online colleges and universities rankings: student satisfaction (as measured by graduation and retention rates), peer and instructional quality (as measured by acceptance rate and student-teacher ratio), affordability (as measured by tuition costs and availability of financial aid), and credibility (as measured by years of accreditation, reputation and awards).

-Data was gathered from objective, independent sources like The National Center for Education Statistics and College Results Online, as well as from school websites and direct conversations with school representatives.
+Data was gathered from objective, independent sources like The National Center for Education Statistics, as well as from school websites and direct conversations with school representatives.